-As you can see by the attributions, some of the questions below were inspired by submissions by your peers.
+As you can see from the attributions, the questions below were inspired by submissions from UChicago students and alumni.

 How does the University of Chicago, as you know it now, satisfy your desire for a particular kind of learning, community, and future?
 Please address with some specificity your own wishes and how they relate to UChicago.

 (Required; Choose one)

 “The aim of argument, or of discussion, should not be victory, but progress.” – Joseph Joubert

 Sometimes, people talk a lot about popular subjects to assure ‘victory’ in conversation or understanding, and leave behind topics of less popularity, but great personal or intellectual importance.
 What do you think is important but under-discussed?

 Due to a series of clerical errors, there is exactly one typo (an extra letter, a removed letter, or an altered letter) in the name of every department at the University of Chicago.
 Oops!
 Describe your new intended major.
 Why are you interested in it and what courses or areas of focus within it might you want to explore?
 Potential options include Commuter Science, Bromance Languages and Literatures, Pundamentals: Issues and Texts, Ant History... a full list of unmodified majors ready for your editor’s eye is available here: https://collegeadmissions.uchicago.edu/academics/majors-minors.

 Essay Option 3.